dailystory/docs/articles/changelog/2021/january.md

 * Bug in SendEmailNotification item name
 * Preview and edit email from within automation
 * Bug with check waittime vs hours
+* Preview and edit text message from within automation

 ## January 17, 2021
 * Enable Mindbody integration to support multiple locations in a single instance